GemeenteNijmegen/component-library/components/stepper/README.md

 And, Google's Material design:<br />
 https://material.io/archive/guidelines/components/steppers.html#steppers-types-of-steps

+### Accessibility

+Make sure that the step bar has the right `aria-label` attributes applied to them.
+For the current step we expect the tab to have `aria-label="Actieve stap"`, and when the step is completed `aria-label="Voltooide stap"`.

 ### Using

 The stepper is designed to work with up to six steps and should appear only once per page.